lsst-dm/Openstack-tests/README.md

 ##### Issues with non-ideal workarounds:
 + When you create a new instance, and associated it with an existing key-pair, an error is produced when doing `ssh` complaining about the fact that the host has changed. __Workaround__: Get rid of the line created in ~/.ssh/known_hosts.
 + When trying to associate a `floating_ip` after and instance (server) has been created, an error is produced.
 This is because it takes some time for the instance to "spawn". __Workaround__: Add a 5 second delay in your code before making the association.
 This is really a hack.
-The best way to deal with this is to ping the VM in a loop and wait for a "ready" signal before assigining the floating_ip.
+The best way to deal with this is to ping the VM in a loop and wait for a "ready" signal before assigning the floating_ip, similar to `waitForSSH` function in __fabfiles.py__.

 ## Connecting to VM using `Fabric`, after it has been instantiated.